Namibia Safari

 What's included

-• 10 nights accommodation as listed or similar
+• 10 nights accommodation as listed in the itinerary or similar standard alternatives

 What's not included